rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 **Problem:**

 After being plugged, the mouse seems to work, but with some issues :

 -Unable to click button;

 -Unable to drag open windows (apps) or move between them;

--Mouse - in general is unresponsive.
+-Mouse in general is unresponsive and dificult to work with.

 **Reason:**

-The problems are caused by an interaction between R.A.T Mode button (the profile changer) and the Xorg server.
+The problems are caused by an interaction between R.A.T 'Mode button' (the profile changer) and the Xorg server.

 **Workaround:**

-The Profile Changer button must be disabled in Xorg.
-In the terminal as a root modify xorg.conf or create separate file evdev.conf (check 'evdev location' example).
+The 'Profile Changer' button must be disabled in Xorg.

+In the terminal as a root create separate file `10-evdev.conf` (check 'evdev location' example for specific file location and `10-evdev.conf` file for all necessary details).

 **Tested on:**

-Those settings has been tested on Funtoo/Gentoo/Arch and Ubuntu Linux machines with the latest Xorg.
-This workaround works with kernel line from 2.6 to the latest kernel 3.. & 4.. > current.
+This setup has been tested on Funtoo/Gentoo/Arch and Ubuntu Linux machines with the latest Xorg server.
+Workaround works with kernel line from 2.6 up to the current (besides this is not kernel issue - so it is a kernel agnostic setup).

-(nothing has changed - evdev still can't work with this class of devices - and it is May 2015.. :/ ).

 * Gentoo testing profile (~ current);